William T. Wiseman, Director, Spilman 207

 - Students applying for the three- and four-year programs register for Air Force ROTC in the same manner and at the same time they register for other university courses.

 - Students interested in applying for other programs must contact the chairperson of the Department of Aerospace Studies.
-Generally, the student must have two academic years of study remaining after completion of the four week field training course, either at the undergraduate or graduate level or a combination of the two.
+Generally, the student must have one or two academic years of study remaining at the university, either at the undergraduate or graduate level or a combination of the two.

 A student must meet the following requirements before he or she can enroll in the Air Force ROTC:

-General Military Course (GMC): Freshman, Sophomores, and Graduate Students with at least three semesters remaining.
+General Military Course (GMC): Freshmen, Sophomores, and Graduate Students with at least three semesters remaining.

 - Be enrolled as a full-time student at East Carolina University or be classified as a visiting student by the registrar.